-Perhaps the most important characteristic of analytics is that they expose things you were not expecting.
+Perhaps the most important characteristic of analytics is that they expose things you were not expecting and could not have foreseen.
 Users find that SkySpark's visualization tools expose relationships and correlations even before rules are implemented.
-For an example, showing the correlation of equipment operation vs. energy consumption see page 7.
+For an example, showing the correlation of equipment operation vs. energy consumption see page 10.

-In many ways, analytics can be thought of as a superset of the other categories - analytics can be applied to "real-time" data and offer the ability to define more sophisticated alarm conditions, and FDD rules can also be implemented with an analytics as well.
+In many ways, analytics can be thought of as a superset of the other categories - analytics can be applied to "real-time" data and offer the ability to define more sophisticated alarm conditions, and FDD rules can be implemented with analytics as well.
 When compared with analysis tools, the key difference is that an analytics engine continuously processes data to look for issues.
 The human doesn't need to be there beyond contributing to the selection or definition of the initial rule.
-Automatic, continuously analysis is the hallmark characteristic of modern analytics solutions.
+Automatic, continuous analysis is the hallmark characteristic of modern analytics solutions.

 Time of Implementation.
 Analytics can be implemented anytime - during initial installation or after.
-And with SkySpark you can add new analytic rules and algorithms at any time without reaching back into the control system to change alarm levels or logic.
+And with SkySpark you can add new analytic rules and algorithms at any time without reaching back into the control system to make changes to alarm levels or logic.
+And a new rule added today will go back in time over to look for that issue in all available data.

 Flexibility to Define Rules.
 While a typical alarm might evaluate a single item against a limit at a single point in time - analytic rules crunch through large volumes of data to find patterns that are difficult or impossible to see when looking only at real-time data.
-For example, while an alarm might tell us our building is above a specific KW limit right now, analytics tells us things like how many hours in the last 6 months did we exceed the electric demand target?
-And how long were each of those periods, what time of the day did they occur, and how were those events related to the operation of specific equipment, the weather or building usage patterns.
-For an example see page 6.
+For example, while an alarm might tell us our building is above a specific KW limit right now, analytics tells us things like - "How many hours in the last 6 months did we exceed the electric demand target?
+And how long were each of those periods, what time of the day did they occur, and how were those events related to the operation of specific equipment, the weather or building usage patterns?"
+For an example see page 10.